A new graph-based two-sample test for multivariate and object data: A new test statistic

+If the graph is a $k$-MST, $k=O(1)$, then $|G|=k(N-1)$, and $r$ is a function of $k$ and the dimension of the data if they lie in an Euclidean space and the $k$-MST is constructed based on the Euclidean distance (see the proof of Theorem \ref{thm:asym-kMST}). \end{remark}

 The topology of $G$ completely determines the permutation distribution of the test statistic.
-One can compute higher moments in the same manner as the variance calculation in Lemma \ref{lemma:EV}, which is however very tedious when the order of moments is high.
+One can compute higher moments in the same manner as the variance in Lemma \ref{lemma:EV}, which is however very tedious when the order of moments is high.
 To obtain the permutation $p$-value, for small enough sample size, it is feasible to calculate directly the distribution of $S$ over all permutations.
-For large sample size, doing permutation directly can be time consuming.
+This, however, can be time consuming for large sample sizes.
 We show that the permutation null distribution of $S$ approaches the $\chi^2_2$ distribution under some mild conditions on the graph (see details in Section \ref{sec:asymptotic}).